A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

 Challenges include \eqref{eq:scoreLLy0} and \eqref{eq:scoreLLy1} lacking roots and \eqref{eq:hessLLy0} and \eqref{eq:hessLLy1} possibly having the wrong signs depending on the location of $\mu$ versus the midpoint of the range of $y$.
 However, \eqref{eq:hessLLy0} is negative when $\mu>1/2$.
 Combining with \eqref{eq:LLybeta} we clearly have a global maximum in the parameter space when $y\in[0,1)$ and $\mu>1/2$ given that \eqref{eq:LLybeta} has its own maximum in the parameter space.
 Similarly we have a global maximum in the parameter space when $y\in(0,1]$ and $\mu<1/2$ given that \eqref{eq:LLybeta} has its own maximum in the parameter space.
 If these conditions do not hold, we may still find we have a local maximum in the vicinity of the maximum for \eqref{eq:LLybeta}.
 The extent to which there is a local maximum will depend on the magnitudes of $|n_0-n_1|, n_\beta, \mu$ and $\phi$.
-We now examine the data conditions mentioned in Theorem \ref{thm:classicbetaregression} with respect to the existence of a global maximum. \begin{theorem} Suppose we have $n_0$ observations of $y_0$ and $n_\beta$ observations of $y_\beta$.
-Further assume we have found a global optimum for $\mu$ and $\phi>1$ for $y_\beta$.
-Then the MLEs of $\mu$ and $\phi$ for Model 3 will have a global optimum in the parameter space as long as $n_\beta \geq N/2$. \end{theorem} \begin{proof} Suppose we begin by fitting a classic beta regression model to data consisting of $n_\beta$ non-endpoint observations, and that there exists a global optimum in the parameter space $(\mu,\phi)$ for this data.
-First note that we obviously can re-fit this classic beta regression model with its global optimum by using the log-likelihood of \eqref{eq:LLybeta} in which the normalizing constants have been omitted.
-Therefore the global optimum holds for the terms which are a function of $y$, completing the proof for these terms.
-Next, add $n_0$ observations in which $y=0$ to the data and retain only normalizing constants from \eqref{eq:LLybeta} and \eqref{eq:LLy0} to produce
+We now examine the data conditions mentioned in Theorem \ref{thm:classicbetaregression} with respect to the existence of a global maximum. \begin{definition} We say the data is $J$-consistent when for a given set of data $\mu_\beta \gtrless 1/2$ and $n_1 \gtreqless n_0$. \end{definition} \begin{theorem} Suppose we have $n_0$ observations of $y_0$ and $n_\beta$ observations of $y_\beta$ and that the classic beta regression MLEs exist for $y_\beta$.
+Further assume we have $\mu_\beta < 1/2$ and that $\phi$ is large for $y_\beta$.
+Then the MLEs of $\mu$ and $\phi$ for Model 3 will have a global optimum in the parameter space as long as $n_\beta \geq N/2$ and the data is $J$-consistent. \end{theorem} \begin{proof} See Appendix. \end{proof} \begin{remark}[Absence of $J$-consistency] Suppose the data is not $J$-consistent, i.e., suppose that we have $n_0=n_\beta$ and $n_1=0$ but that $\mu_\beta > 1/2.$ Then as $\mu_\beta$ becomes increasingly larger than 1/2, it is increasingly likely that $\VV{y} > 1/12$.
+Note that when $\VV{y} = 1/12$, the mixture has the same variance as the standard uniform distribution.
+When $\VV{y} > 1/12$, then the $U$-shaped beta distributions will increasingly be supported and $\phi$ is likely to go below 1.
+A value of $\phi$ of 1 or lower indicates a finite MLE will no longer be guaranteed.
+Such data will tend to be more consistent with the augmented beta regression model since the augmented beta regression model specifies that the endpoint is treated separately from $y_\beta$ and $\phi$. \end{remark} We now extend Theorem \ref{thm:globalmax} as follows. \begin{theorem} Suppose we have $n_0$ observations of $y_0$, $n_1$ observations of $y_1$, and $n_\beta$ observations of $y_\beta$.
+Further assume $\phi>1$ in $y_\beta$ and that $J$-consistency holds.
+Then the MLEs of $\mu$ and $\phi$ for Model 3 will have a global optimum in the parameter space as long as $n_\beta \geq N/2$, i.e., as long as the non-endpoint observations constitute at least half of the total observations. \end{theorem} \begin{proof} The case where $n_0>0$ and $n_1=0$ was proved above.
+Suppose $n_0=0$ and $n_1>0$.
+The proof of Theorem \ref{thm:globalmax} was based on \eqref{eq:reflectedpowerdistcleaned}.
+Here we instead have \eqref{eq:powerdistcleaned}.
+Clearly then the global optimum exists in the parameter space when $n_1=n_\beta$ with the associated reflection.
+Finally when both $n_0>0$ and $n_1>0$, we have shown above that only $|n_0-n_1|$ observations will contribute to the likelihood and the remaining endpoint observations will cancel.
+Therefore, in this case a global maximum exists as long as $n_\beta \geq |n_0-n_1|$, completing the proof.
+In this case, $n_\beta$ may actually be substantially less than $N/2$ and still satisfy $n_\beta \geq |n_0-n_1|$. \end{proof}